paultibe/paultibe/README.md

-### Hi, I'm Paul.
-I'm a fourth year Computer Science and Behavioural Neuroscience student at UBC.
+### 👋 Hi, I'm Paul!

+I'm a fourth year Computer Science and Behavioural Neuroscience student at UBC passionate about AI, robotics, and the brain!

 <!--
 **paultibe/paultibe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.